patrixr/papers/web-dev/custom-react-api-hook.md

 **Custom hooks** give us a whole new flavour and open up new strategies for dealing with problems.

-Very excited to witness the evolution of coding practices.
+Happy to witness the evolution of practices.

 Cheers,